Australia

 • Establish a dedicated AGM page or hub on the company website: this area can include the details of arrangements for the meeting, links for web-streaming and can be updated to reflect changes to the situation such as changes following public health announcements.
 You should also consider including a short video demonstrating how to use the meeting platform and tips for boosting shareholder and member engagement online, including through the company’s website.
 The page could be password protected so that only those invited to the AGM will have access.

-A whole new layer of complexities has been added to the requirements of holding AGMs following the COVID outbreaks, but you should take up the challenge of responding to these complexities by implementing best practice policies, procedures, technology and above all, planning.
+A whole new layer of complexities has been added to the requirements of holding AGMs given the popularity of hybrid and virtual only formats, but you should take up the challenge of responding to these complexities by implementing best practice policies, procedures, technology and above all, planning.
 Having the determination to produce a high-quality AGM which provides the company with an ideal platform for demonstrating its performance and achievements, it’s future outlook, and the ability to thank its stakeholders will be the real dividends to be received by members when they experience an interactive, high quality and smooth-running AGM.

 Please read our other articles in the series: